turingschool/backend-curriculum-site/module4/index.md

 The module is primarily oriented around five-week team projects.
 [Find more details about the projects themselves here](projects_overview).

+### Assessment - 1608

+You will be given a mock assessment in Week 4.
+[You can see the assessment here](https://gist.github.com/neight-allen/15b1273e067e359892d686123d0bb585)

+The mock assessment gist also includes a section covering the topics that will be on the final that are not on the mock.

 ### Course Plan

 ***THIS IS OLD***